playcanvas/developer.playcanvas.com/content/user-manual/designer/scene-settings.md

 ### Fog Density

 The fog density controls the rate at which fog fades in for Exp and Exp2 fog types.
 Larger values cause fog to fade in more quickly.
 Fog density must be a positive number.

+### Shadow Distance

+The shadow distance determines the distance from the viewpoint beyond which shadows are no longer rendered.

 ## Physics Settings